 Narcissists are usually smart.
 They’re charismatic and popular.
 They seem to have it all.
 But deep down, wayyyy down inside of them, there’s insecurity.

 I wasn’t allowed to look better than him.
-I couldn’t wear a dress if he didn’t want to wear something dressy.
-I definitely wasn’t allowed to be more fashionable or bold than he was- red lipstick was a no. Meanwhile, he stood in front of the mirror every day so that he could figure out if his v-neck shirt showed enough of his chest.
+I couldn’t wear a dress if he didn’t want to wear something dressy to look better than did I. I definitely wasn’t allowed to be more fashionable or bold than he was- red lipstick was a no. Meanwhile, he stood in front of the mirror every day so that he could figure out if his v-neck shirt showed enough of his chest.
 He doused himself in cologne before going anywhere and fixed his hair for a bit.
-If I asked why he wanted to put on such a big show for everyone but me, he would somehow turn it around on me being self-conscious.
+If I asked why he wanted to put on such a big show for everyone when he went anywhere but not just for me when we were at home, he would somehow turn it around on me being self-conscious, jealous and crazy.
 It was always my problem and my fault.
-The more he denied that he had a need for attention, the more anxious I would become when we went places.
+The more he denied that he just wanted other girls’ attention, the more anxious I would become when we went places.

 Once, his friend sat too close to me at a game night.
 We went outside and he yelled at me until I cried on the stairs of the apartment building.
 I couldn’t move because I was crying so hard.
 He was angry because I was embarrassing him.

 The more I displeased him, the more I wanted to somehow make it up to him.
 I would do little things for him everyday.
 I would clean his apartment when he would blatantly leave messes.
 I took care of him: did his laundry, cooked, woke him up in the mornings, made sure he was on time to his appointments, organized his things, took out his trash and would leave little surprises around like filling the apartment with sticky notes saying “I love you more than *insert name of object upon which the sticky note was resting*.”
 Did he acknowledge any of the things I did?
 No. Did he expect these things to happen anyways?
 Yes.